zamon/laravel-devkit/README.md

-# laravel devkit - simple laravel development toolkit
+# Laravel DevKit - A simple Laravel Development Toolkit
 ## Introduction
 Laravel Devkit is development toolkit that I build for fasten development, It's using pure Laravel 9.x with litle help from usable package.
 I hope with tools it will help me through development under Laravel framework